 - Brief history:

-- FISA introduced Adaptive Rowing on a World Championship level at its 2002 World Rowing Championships in Seville, Spain, when 38 athletes competed in the Single Sculls and the Coxed Four.
-At the 2003 World Rowing Championships in Milan, Italy, the mixed Double Scull was added.
-As a result of its popularity at world level, Rowing was introduced to the Paralympic Games in Beijing and has continued to grow, with now over 24 nations competing.
+- FISA introduced adaptive rowing on a World Championship level at its 2002 World Rowing Championships in Seville, Spain, when 38 athletes competed in the men's single scull and the coxed four.
+At the 2003 World Rowing Championships in Milan, Italy, the mixed double scull was added with the women's single scull first raced in 2006.
+As a result of its popularity at world level, rowing was introduced to the Paralympic Games in Beijing and has continued to grow, with now over 24 nations competing.